Yoga Therapy

 The session could entail some or all of the following depending on what you feel comfortable with and how you would like to work with your body:

-• Asana (the physical practice of yoga postures) that stretch, strengthen, twist, invert, open, close and move the body through it’s full range of movement.
-Yoga asana positively affects our physical health and wellbeing which also translates into and effects our mental and emotional health and can support creating states of nervous system regulation.
+Asana (the physical practice of yoga postures) that stretch, strengthen, twist, invert, open, close and move the body through it’s full range of motion.
+Yoga asana positively affects our physical health and wellbeing which also translates into and effects our mental and emotional health and can support creating states of stability, self regulation and grounding in the body.

 The following is a list of some conditions that yoga therapy can be helpful in supporting: